escheiermann/low-poly-terrain-generator/README.md

 ![editor](https://user-images.githubusercontent.com/39056343/157112662-14f3100d-98c6-41f8-8e51-93b891491bf2.PNG)

 ## Import
+To use the terrain generator inside your Unity project, copy the files from the [latest release](https://github.com/escheiermann/low-poly-terrain-generator/releases/tag/Latest) and add them to your project assets

 ## Usage
 To use the terrain generator within the Unity Editor, navigate to _GameObject > Generate Low Poly Terrain_.